Globoplox/blah/README.md

 ### CLI

 Build the command line with the crystal shard tool:
-`shards build cli`
+`shards build cli --release`
 Or with docker:
-`docker run -v './:/root' -w /root crystallang/crystal:1.15.0-alpine shards build cli`
+`docker run -v './:/root' -w /root crystallang/crystal:1.15.0-alpine shards build cli --release`

 The CLI binary will be found in `./bin/cli`.

 - [Command Line Documentation](cli.md)

 ### Web Application

+#### Development

 Building and running the API with development parameters for local usage:
 `docker-compose --env-file local.env up`